lucasbretana/BKP-Dropbox/README.md

-# ConfFiles : configuration files used on many computers
+# ConfFiles : configuration files used on many computers, or not

 --------------------------------------------------------------------------------
 # TODO